Ethos: Vegan Restaurant Orlando, Florida

 We went there on a Tuesday night which happened to be fairly quiet.
 We learned from chatting with our cheerful waitress that during the week it varied but this was a particularly quiet one. she also informed us that business varied during the week but was usually pretty busy on the weekend, particularly during brunch.
 Those words were proved true when we returned at mid afternoon on Saturday, on the way out of Orlando, and the place was absolutely packed.

 Mmmm, appetizer salad!

 We took a long time to order (ok, I took a long time) because the menu is filled from front to back with delightful intriguing options for appetizers salads sandwiches and entrees.
-Let’s not even talk about the dessert options 🙂 True to their concept, the menu was filled with familiar selections so your meat-eating friends won’t get scared by strange names.
+Let’s not even talk about the dessert options 🙂 True to their concept, the menu was filled with familiar named selections so your meat-eating friends won’t get scared by strange names.
+You know, that scary weird stuff like seitan, tempeh, lentils, or the one that makes them all run away – tofu!
 In most cases, they even go so far as to simply say “cheese”, “gravy”, “sausage” and omit any modifiers.

-We appreciated that each item was marked wether it was gluten or soy-free.
+We appreciated that each item was marked whether it was gluten or soy-free.
 For folks who are concerned about those ingredients it is helpful that the information is easy to find.